Time to head back to school…again. Ugh. You just don’t know how to fix your school year!

 This is not what you wanted to happen at all.
 And I bet you didn’t even realize it was happening!

-Use the sandwich method instead.
+Use the sandwich method instead to fix your school year.

 Think of your emails like a sandwich: positive – focus question/comment – positive.
 This is the exact method I share, in lots more detail, in Talk to the Teacher.